-High humidity, standing water and sagging floors.
-These are the smyptoms a homeowner in Hudson, Iowa reported to Midwest Basement Systems we he sought to our help.
-The issues all stemmed from a crawl space.
+High humidity, standing water, and sagging floors.
+These are the symptoms a homeowner in Hudson, Iowa reported to Midwest Basement Systems when he sought to our help.
+The issues all stemmed from the crawl space.

-The production team installed a sump pump to drain the standing water, drain matting and CleanSpace barrier to reduce moisture buildup, and new rim joists to stabilize where the floors had started to sag.
-This extremem rennovation not only helped to solve the homeowners problems, but also prevents them from reoccuring in the future.
-This is how we help restore our customers' peave of mind!
+The production team installed a sump pump to drain the standing water, then installed drain matting and CleanSpace barrier to reduce moisture buildup, and new rim joists to stabilize where the floors had started to sag.
+This extreme renovation not only helped to solve the homeowner's problems but also prevents the leaks from reoccurring in the future.
+This is how we help restore our customers' peace of mind!

 Wet spring soils swelled up with water pushed this basement wall inward.
 As you can see the crack in the wall is opened up wide.
 About a half of an inch.
 The next photo will show the wall is pushed back and the crack is closing as the wall is straightened.

 Midwest Basement Systems got a phone call from Dan talking about how he wanted to sell his house but needed to get his basement walls fixed.
 He needed one of our experts to come out and give him a quote at no cost to him.
 He had Tom, our System Design Specialist, come out and talk to Dan about how he will need Power Braces on his basement wall.
 He wanted Tom to explain that to him because he didn't know what those were.

 Tom explained that they are beams that will go against the wall that is bowing and they will help them move back into place and prevent it from happening again.

 Dan was very pleased with what they can do so he booked the work to be done.
 He had Matt and his crew come out and fix the walls.
 Dan was very pleased with what was done with the wall and how Matt was as a foreman.
 He was impressed that Matt cleaned up after himself and made it look as new as it could.